ironbar/arc25/docs/modeling/Iteration_13_reflections.md

 This approach has some problems:

 - Since it generates the grids directly, it can make errors despite describing the tasks correctly.
 There are not correction guarantees.
+- Search won't be enough if the policy has wrong beliefs

 ### The bitter lesson

-Search and learn, the two methods that can scale arbitrarily with compute, noticed brilliantly on [Richard Sutton blogpost](http://www.incompleteideas.net/IncIdeas/BitterLesson.html).
+Search and learn, the two methods that can scale arbitrarily with compute, noticed brilliantly by [Richard Sutton](http://www.incompleteideas.net/IncIdeas/BitterLesson.html).

 Search and learn are the two methods that allow to adapt to novelty.
 We can search a program to do a new task, or we can learn the new task directly.

+### Search in the program space

+I like the search approach, but I believe it's better to search in the space of python programs.
+That allows to execute the code and if the code is correct the output will be correct.
+This gives much more stronger guarantees than learning or searching in the space of natural language programs.

+However this requires to develop or to have a domain specific language (DSL).
+The expressivity of the system will be tied to this DSL, if the DSL is not complete the system won't be able to solve ARC.

+But I would argue that the same limitation applies to o3.
+Those transformations that weren't learned on the training set, won't be able to be applied at test time.
+Because during training o3 has developed its own natural language DSL.

 ### Synthesis: Search and learn

-Limited to the expresivity of the DSL, but same applies to o3.
-It cannot do the actions that weren't described on the training set.

-## Motivation

-## Development

-## Results

 ## Conclusion